-The tool has the following facilities.
-It allows any user to design in an interactive and easy fashion the structure of the target system.
+Abstract.
+This paper presents the AFRANCI tool for the development of Multi-Strategy learning systems.
+AFRANCI allows users to build, in an interactive and easy way, complex systems.
+Systems are built using a two step methodology: design of the structure of the system; and fill in the modules.
 The structure of the target system is a collection of interconnected modules.
-The user may then choose the different learning algorithms to construct each module.
-The tool has several built-in Machine Learning algorithms has interfaces that enables it to use external learning tools like WEKA and CN2.
-AFRANCI uses the interdependency of the modules to determine the sequence of training.
-For each module the system uses a wrapper to tune automatically the parameters of the learning algorithm.
-In the final step of the design sequence AFRANCI generates a compact and legible ready-to-use ANSI C open-source code for the final system.
+The user may then choose among a variety of learning algorithms to construct each module.
+The tool has several built-in Machine Learning algorithms and interfaces that enable it to use external learning tools like WEKA or CN2.
+AFRANCI uses the interdependency of the modules to determine the sequence of their training.
+To improve usability, the tool uses a wrapper that hides from the user the parameter tuning procedure for each algorithm.
+In a final step of the design sequence AFRANCI generates a compact and legible ready-to-use ANSI C++ open-source code for the final system.

 To illustrate the concept we have empirically evaluated the tool in the context of the RoboCup Rescue domain.
-We have developed a small system that uses both neural networks, decision trees and rule induction in the same system.
+We have developed a small system that uses both neural networks and rules in the same system.
 The experiment have shown that a very significant speed up is attained in the development of systems when using this tool.